(this is an updated version of an article that originally appeared in The Family Descendant, the newsletter of the worldwide Mayoff family)

 “I can’t give a precise date – but it was sometime between 1972-1976.
 Back then I actually had a desk.
 It was in the IBM building in Chicago and I can remember bringing Mayoff Day cookies and tying balloons to my desk.
 The desks were all in a big “bullpen area” so everyone got to participate.
 That is my first memory of the event.
 I think I suggested to Denise that I needed to bring cookies to work for the day and about the same time she found the recipe on a bag of peanut butter chips.
 That is how the traditional Mayoff Day cookies got started and how those particular cookies came to be associated with the holiday.
 Now she only makes them for Mayoff Day.
 People everywhere that we have lived and worked with have had Mayoff Day cookies and some years we’ll get a note from someone we haven’t seen in years asking us to send them a cookie.

 We’ve celebrated ever since.
-Starting in Chicago (we lived in Hoffman Estates, Illinois), then moving the celebration to White Plains, New York from 1976-1980 (we lived in Trumbull, Connecticut).
+Starting in Chicago (when we lived in Hoffman Estates, Illinois), then moving the celebration to White Plains, New York from 1976-1980 (we lived in Trumbull, Connecticut).
 Back then it is something I only did at work, and of course we had the cookies at home too.
 When we moved to Richardson, Texas in July, 1980 the celebration moved with us.
-Actually I worked in Irving, Texas (home of the Dallas Cowboys).
+Actually I worked in Irving, Texas (former home of the Dallas Cowboys).

 In 1981 we joined Mensa and began hosting pool/spa parties for Mensa almost as soon as we joined.
 The pool parties were a perfect way to celebrate Mayoff Day and we extended invitations to other friends.
 We aren’t involved with Mensa anymore, but the invitation list continues to grow and the two traditions have become intertwined.
 (Many, many years ago I read Heinlein’s classic A Stranger in a Strange Land and learned the value of sharing water.)
 As friends of different nationalities learn about the party they have a tendency to tell their families back in their native countries about Mayoff Day, and in some cases they’ve returned to their native countries – so the holiday began to gain an international following.
 And with The Family Descendant, the holiday has spread to Mayoffs all over the world.